-While we presented results for one \tb{SRGRANDAB} abandonment rule that reduces average algorithmic complexity without sacrificing channel capacity, others are possible and, indeed, can be used in combination.
+While we presented results for one SRGRANDAB abandonment rule that reduces average algorithmic complexity without sacrificing channel capacity, others are possible and, indeed, can be used in combination.
 Here we mention two more.
 The first is a natural extension to the rule of abandoning guessing when coverage of the typical set for the average number of potentially noise impacted symbols.
-In the \tb{symbol reliability} model, the specific number of potentially noise-impacted symbols, $L^n$, for each received transmission, $Y^n$, is known to the algorithm and querying is abandoned after $|\A|^{L^n(\HN+\delta)}$ guesses, which is enough to cover the typical set for that length.
+In the symbol reliability model, the specific number of potentially noise-impacted symbols, $L^n$, for each received transmission, $Y^n$, is known to the algorithm and querying is abandoned after $|\A|^{L^n(\HN+\delta)}$ guesses.
 Analysis of the impact of this rule on error exponents and complexity follows the same line of argument as presented in the paper, though the resulting expressions are less elegant.
-A distinct alternative is to not guess at all if too many symbols are reported to be potentially noise impacted; i.e. if $L^n>n(\muL+\delta)$.
-It is straight forward to show this rule does not impact capacity, but an analysis of complexity, which would now be conditional on $L^n\leq n(\muL+\delta)$, would not follow readily from the large deviation arguments presented here.
-The analysis in this paper for codes of fixed length could, however, be readily extended to decoding with \tb{symbol reliability} information for variable length codes \cite{WV02, Wei03} and rateless codes.
+A distinct alternative is not to guess at all if too many symbols are reported to be potentially noise impacted; i.e. if $L^n>n(\muL+\delta)$.
+It is straight forward to show this rule does not impact capacity, but an analysis of complexity, which would now be conditional on $L^n\leq n(\muL+\delta)$, would not follow immediately from the large deviation arguments presented here.
+The analysis in this paper for codes of fixed length could, however, be readily extended to decoding with symbol reliability information for variable length codes \cite{WV02, Wei03} and rateless codes.